 COVID claims 2 county residents

-KINGMAN – COVID-19 has taken the lives of two more Mohave County residents, and another 176 residents have been infected with the disease.
+KINGMAN – Another 262 Mohave County residents have contracted COVID-19, and two died, including a patient age 40-49 in the Kingman medical service area.

-The new deaths and cases were announced on Monday, Aug.
-23 by the Mohave County Department of Public Health in a report that covered the three-day period between noon on Friday, Aug.
-20 and noon on Monday.
+The new cases and deaths were announced by the Mohave County Department of Public Health on Wednesday, Aug.
+25. The report covered the two-day span between noon on Monday, Aug.
+23 and noon on Wednesday.
+The second death was a patient age 60-69 from the Lake Havasu City service area.

-The newly deceased were patients in the 70-79 age group, one each from the Kingman and Bullhead City medical service areas.
-Their demise raises the toll in the county since the beginning of the pandemic to 729, and the county has now recorded more than 25,000 infections with 25,040 to date.
+The local surge in cases, blamed on low vaccination rates and the delta variant, appears to be tapering off.
+There were 613 cases and 12 deaths in the week ending at noon on Wednesday.

+That compares to 663 cases and 15 deaths in the week ending Wednesday, Aug.
+18; and 660 cases and 13 deaths in the week ending Wednesday, Aug.
+11.

 According to the Arizona Department of Health Services, only 41.5% of county residents have received at least one dose of a COVID-19 vaccine.